elmella/numpy-neural-network/README.md

 # NumPy Neural Network vs. XGBoost Classification

 This project showcases the implementation of a neural network from scratch using NumPy for digit classification on the MNIST dataset and compares its performance with the XGBoost classifier.
-The neural network demonstrates core deep learning concepts through practical application, including forward and backward propagation.
+Wanting to learn more about deep learning, I decided to do all of the forward and backward propagation as matrix operations.

 ## Project Overview